Tracking race-running friends at the London Marathon was a logistical nightmare in the pre-smartphone days.

 Of course, this means having to run with their smartphone, a potential deal-breaker if they’re trying to shave seconds off their PB.
 But if not, it’s then just a case of sharing a web link with you via email, Facebook or Twitter.
 There’s even an ‘auto-start’ option, in case they get distracted on the start line by the prospect of running for four hours straight.

-If they want to run smartphone-free...Virgin Money London Marathon app (iOS)
+If they want to run smartphone-free…the official London Marathon app (iOS and Android)

-If your runner doesn't fancy carrying a smartphone on their London 'adventure', then this official app is your best bet for updates on their progress.
-As long as you're using an iPhone.
+If your runner doesn’t fancy carrying a smartphone on their London ‘adventure’, then TCS’ official app is your best bet for updates on their progress.

 Add your friend’s name or bib number to the ‘favourites’ section and you’ll get their estimated position every 5km, based on timings from official race chips given to each runner.

-It's not quite the same as live-tracking someone for the whole race, but the app will also predict the time your runner will get to the next 5km checkpoint based on their current pace.
-You can follow the progress of celebrities too, which this year includes, er, Katie Hopkins and Scouting for Girls.
+It’s not quite the same as live-tracking someone for the whole race, but the app will also predict the time your runner will get to the next 5km checkpoint based on their current pace.
+You can follow the progress of celebrities too, which this year includes, er, Katie Price and Chris Evans.

 Best of the rest…